RadoslawMilner/DataPresent/README.md

 In this project, I will create & learn how to implement Chartkick into rails to create graphs, present data and discover some hightop gems.

 Ok...the problem can be in database.
 Ok.
 Database problem solved.
-But still
+But still it doesn't render I can draw some additional graphs

+I want to add some more graphs but there is problem with sporters